 Cheapest CTP for motorbikes in NSW

 Green slip prices for motorbikes do vary, particularly based on engine capacity and rider experience.
-It is worth comparing prices before you purchase a CTP green slip for your motorbike.
+Always compare prices before you purchase a CTP green slip for your motorbike.

 Classifications of engine capacity are designated by State Insurance Regulatory Authority (SIRA).
 Five classifications apply: